Because there are so many causes for purpura, diagnosing the reason why you have developed a purpuric rash takes a bit of detective work.

-Other tests may be ordered depending on the suspected cause.
+Depending on the suspected cause, other tests may be ordered.
 For example, you may need a blood culture if your doctor thinks you have an infection, or a lumbar puncture if they think you have a nervous system disorder.

 How is a purpura treated?